mhaugrud/msumcspy/_sources/Functions/ProgramDevelopment.rst

    Frequently we discover errors in the functions that we are writing.
 However, it is possible that there is an error in a test.
 Here the error is in the precision of the correct answer.

-   The third test fails because by default we test to 5 digits to the right of the decimal point.
+   The third test fails because by default ``testEqual`` checks 5 digits to the right of the decimal point.

    - Change ``1.41`` to ``1.41421`` and run.
 The test will pass.